Bike computers are devices that help us track our rides, connect additional sensors, or navigate through places we don’t know.

 Screen

 The screen is one of the most important features of a bike computer.
 Consider its size, resolution, type, colors, and readability.
-Basically similar features to a smartphone.
+Basically, it has features similar to those of a smartphone.

 Screen Size & Resolution